AgeOfMarcus/repl-dm-chrome/ideas.md

 * make scroll to top of chat load more messages

+* keyboard shortcut to open and close chat ✔

 ---

 ## todo:
-* make notification go to chat onclick
+* make notification go to chat onclick ✔

 * perhaps firefox support